weinzbw/EECS-581-Final-Project/accounting.md

 10/22/24 - 1h

-* Initialized Github and created sample title screen
+* Initialized Github and created a sample title screen

 10/23/24 - 1h